Waradu/Mond/README.md

 # Mond
 ## Mond widget for übersicht

-In the index.coffee file set clock14h to false if you want a 24h clock.
+Set clock12h to false if you want a 24h clock (In the index.coffee file).

 **YOU HAVE TO DOUBBLE CLICK THE Anurati.otf FILE AND CLICK INSTALL!!!!!!!**